QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    * - qga
      - DisableCursor
      - DWORD
-     - Disable cursor in the VM.
-Useful for integration with Qubes desktop so you don’t see two cursors.
+     - Disable the cursor in the VM.
+Useful for integration with Qubes desktop, so you don’t see two cursors.
 Can be disabled if you plan to use the VM through a remote desktop connection of some sort.
-Needs gui agent restart to apply change (locking OS/logoff should be enough since qga is restarted on desktop change).
+Needs GUI agent restart to apply change (locking OS/logoff should be enough since qga is restarted on desktop change).
      - 1